-Tillman and Associates Engineering LLC on behalf of the owner Thomas R. Moore has filed a Small-Scale Future Land Use Map Series (FLUMS) amendment application (Attachment A) to change the land use designation of an ±18.72-acre portion of an overall ±23.64-acre parcel located on 6853 W HWY 326, Ocala, FL.
+Tillman and Associates Engineering LLC on behalf of the owner Thomas R. Moore has filed a Small-Scale Future Land Use Map Series (FLUMS) amendment application to change the land use designation of a total ±23.64-acre parcel located on 6853 W HWY 326, Ocala, FL.
 The applicant seeks to change the Future Land Use designation from Rural Land (RL) to a Rural Activity Center (RAC) land use.
-The intention of this Small-Scale FLUMS amendment is to be able to conduct a Landscape Contractor's Yard/Farm Building Sales/Service/Storage (see Attachment A).
+The intention of this Small-Scale FLUMS amendment is to be able to conduct a Landscape Contract Yard/Farm Building Sales/Service/Storage (see Attachment A).
 The proposed use will include a small building to sell accessory items and parts for products sold.
-The subject property is situated inside the Farmland Preservation Area (FPA) and is located within the Secondary Spring's Protection Overlay Zone (S-SPOZ).
+The subject property is situated inside the Farmland Preservation Area and is located within the Secondary Spring's Protection Overlay Zone (SSPOZ).
 A concurrent rezoning application (250207ZC) is requesting to rezone the property from General Agriculture (A-1) to Rural Activity Center (RAC) to accommodate intended use of landscape contractor's yard with agricultural building sales, plant nursery, and residence.
 Figure 1, below, is an aerial photograph showing the general location of the subject property.